-For those organizations that have hosted Fellows in years past, information about the student’s internship is posted online (see links at right).
+For those organizations that have hosted Fellows in years past, information about the student’s internship is posted online (see "Student Fellow Profiles" at right).
 Make sure your proposed internship site relates to the mission and guiding principles of the International Center for Ethics, Justice and Public Life.
+Read the internship site description, which, if you are chosen as a Fellow, you will give to your potential organizations.
+This form clarifies for the organization what they will be required to do if you choose to intern with them.

 Access to Information Programme Foundation: Sofia